-Then, in Function mode, students are instructed to use the Trace feature.
-Press TRACE and use 4 and 1 to explore the graph.
-Ordered pairs will appear that represent a time in seconds and the height of the pancake above the griddle at that time.
+On page 3.2, students are instructed to use the Graph Trace feature.
+Select MENU > Trace > Graph Trace and then use the right/left arrows on the NavPad to trace along the graph.
+Ordered pairs will appear that represent a time in seconds, and the height of the pancake above the griddle at that time.
 Students will record several ordered pairs (round to the nearest tenth) in the table on the student worksheet.